off-border/workflow-assist/README.md

     // configure a new task branches creation and rebasing
     branches: {
-        // the branch which task branches will be created from and repased on
+        // the branch which task branches will be created from and rebased on
         baseBranch: 'master',
         // always convert task-id to lowercase (TASK-1234 -> task-1234)
         inLowerCase: true,
     },

+    // to switch whether it should create a new folder for task or use the current one
+    copyOriginToTaskDir: true,

     // hooks
     hooks: {